WalkerKnapp/devolay/README.md

 # Devolay
-A Java library for sending and receiving video over the network using the Newtek NDI(tm) SDK.
-For more information about NDI(tm), see:
+A Java library for sending and receiving video over the network using the Newtek NDI® SDK.
+For more information about NDI®, see:

 http://NDI.NewTek.com/